Saab 900: History

+In the 1985 model year, Saab deleted the 2-carburettor engine and simplified the naming again.
+The entry-level model with the single carburettor was only called "900" and the models with the 8V injection engine were called "900i".
+Depending on the market, models with the 8V Turbo engine were simply called either "900 Turbo".
+Models with the 16V turbo engine were called "900 Turbo 16" or (with special equipment "900 Turbo 16 S").

-The dual-carburettor model (and "GLs" nomenclature) was gone for 1985.
-Now, the base 900 had the single-carburettor engine, while the 900i added fuel injection.
+The nomenclature GL and GLs was discontinued from 1985 onwards.
+Now, the base 900 had the single-carburettor engine.
 Two turbocharged models were offered: The 900 Turbo had the 8-valve engine, while the Turbo 16 (also Aero) had the 16-valve intercooled unit.
 Wheel trims (naturally aspirated cars) and alloys (turbos) were redesigned, and the Turbos also received chromed grilles.
 The 8-valve turbo received an intercooler for 1986, bringing up power to 155 PS, while the 16-valve cars had hydraulic engine mounts.
 The eight-valve Turbo was also available as a two-door.
 Side marker lights at the rear of the front fenders were also added, while the 900i gained new interior fabrics.
 The new Saab-Scania badge was introduced, placed in the steering wheel, on the bonnet, and on the bootlid.
 1986 also marked the introduction of the 16-valve 900i 16 and 900 convertible, both only for North America initially.